dwarakanandan/efa-libfabric-bench/README.md

 ## Sample usage:

-Sample launch configuration can be found in `server.conf` and `client.conf`.
+Sample launch configuration can be found in `efa-bench/server.conf` and `efa-bench/client.conf`.

 **Fabric Info**
 ```shell